IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-admin-table-toolbar.md

 The [color](https://vuetifyjs.com/en/styles/colors/) of the toolbar.

 <Prop def="editable?: boolean" lang="ts" />
+<Prop def="'update:editable'?: (boolean: $event) => void" lang="ts" />

-If provided, adds a button to toggle the value of this prop.
-Should be bound with the `.sync` modifier.
+If provided, adds a button to toggle editing state.
+Should be two-way bound with v-model.